-As detailed in Section 3.1, the APE for the Proposed Action and No Action alternative includes boundaries of the entire area that will have physical disturbance, including construction staging areas (Exhibit 3-1).
-A broader APE for historic properties was not required because the Proposed Action improvements would occur solely within the LAX property boundaries.
-As the Proposed Action or its alternatives would not increase the operational capacity of LAX, delineation of an indirect APE was not required.
-The State Historic Preservation Officer (SHPO) concurred with the delineation of the direct effects APE by letter dated December 26, 2013 (see Appendix B).
+As detailed in Section 3.1, the APE for the Proposed Action Alternative (Refinement #8 Alternative), includes boundaries of the entire area that will have physical disturbance, including construction staging areas (Exhibit 3-1).
+The APE for the Refinement #1 Alternative and Refinement #7 Alternative includes the same area as the APE for the Proposed Action Alternative.
+A broader APE for historic properties was not required because the Proposed Action Alternative or its action alternatives would not increase the operational capacity of LAX, delineation of an indirect APE was not required.
+The State Historic Preservation Officer (SHPO) concurred with the delineation of the direct effects APE by letter dated August 4, 2014 (see Appendix B).